Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Electronics performance

 \section{Electronics performance}

-Figure~\ref{fig:eleSetup} shows the experimental setup used to evaluate the performance of the multiplexing circuit board based on 1N4007 diodes.
+Following the circuit simulations and the selection of the 1N4007 diode as the preferred device, the performance of the implemented multiplexing board was experimentally evaluated in the setup as shown in Figure~\ref{fig:eleSetup}.
 A dedicated beam splitter, consisting of a UV LED and three scintillating fibers, was employed to generate controlled optical signals.
 A 22-channel SiPM array was equipped with a customized light shield that only allows the fibers from the beam splitter to illuminate specific channels, thereby simulating event clusters.
 Both the multiplexed output waveforms and the raw SiPM waveforms were monitored using an oscilloscope with the input trigger signal synchronized to the LED driving pulse.

-After verifying the correct operation of the multiplexing logic on the board, tests were conducted to characterize its performance, including output signal amplitude, channel crosstalk, and the linear response to the SiPM signals.
+After verifying the correct operation of the multiplexing logic on the board, tests were conducted to validate that the multiplexing circuit preserves the signal integrity required for reliable decoding and does not introduce significant crosstalk, non-linearity, or waveform distortion beyond the expectations of the circuit model.